Corporate Activities Based on the Chugai Code of Practice

 Chugai conducts annual training for all employees.
 In the first half of the year, the content focuses on corporate ethics, and in the second, on respect for human rights.

-In the second half, training was conducted on the 2 themes of “Business and human rights: initiatives companies must take in relation to human rights,” and “Health and productivity management.”
+In the second half, training focused on the themes of unconscious bias and health and productivity management.

 The CCC Hotline is available to provide consultation for and receive reports from the Chugai Group employees and other individuals regarding laws, Company rules, the CCC or related matters.
 Issues reported are investigated impartially and with strict confidentiality to find a solution while respecting the opinion of the person who made the report.

 Company rules prohibit retaliation or any other disadvantageous treatment of employees who seek consultation or make reports via the hotline.
-The CCC Hotline facilitates response to problems or other matters that are difficult to discuss and resolve in the workplace.
-The goal is to create a positive work environment by enhancing the ability of each workplace to address issues internally.
+The goal of using the CCC Hotline to respond to problems or other matters that are difficult to discuss and resolve in the workplace is to create a reassuring work environment for all employees.

-In addition, an external hotline has been set up to handle consultations and reports regarding harassment.
+In addition, in-house area counselors and an external hotline have been set up to handle issues regarding harassment.